demystifyfp/demystifyfp/content/fsharp/series/fstweet/transforming-async-result-to-webpart.md

 3. Adding the presentation layer to inform the user about his/her progress in the signup process.

 In this blog post, we are going to pick the third item.
-We are going to fake the implementation of user creation and sending email.
+We will be faking the implementation of user creation and sending an email.

 ## Domain To Presentation Layer